 The Beauty of Doing Things … Differently

 This is the beauty of launching your own little healthy experiments: Sometimes, they catch on.
 And then, not only are you no longer considered weird, but the people around you are healthier and happier than they were before, and the world is just a little bit better place.

 So here’s to being as bold and “different” as you wanna be, and to giving your boring old inner critic a well-deserved break.

-UPDATE: I wrote this post about ultradian rhythm breaks and also included them as one of my three favorite “Renegade Rituals” in my new book, The Healthy Deviant: A Rule Breaker’s Guide to Being Healthy in an Unhealthy World.
+UPDATE: More recently, I wrote this other post about ultradian rhythm breaks and also included them as one of my three favorite “Renegade Rituals” in my new book, The Healthy Deviant: A Rule Breaker’s Guide to Being Healthy in an Unhealthy World.